 “This is an entry level course for the study of herbal medicine, and presents the context of the vitalist approach to healing, nutrition and lifestyle, and also a basic introduction to formulation, with case-based study ... you will learn how to study an herb, which will establish a foundation for effective future learning.
 This is a project-oriented course, you will taste the herbs, journal their effects, make your own tinctures, devise formulas, and study actual clinical cases.
 Do not mistake this to be a simplistic introductory course, it contains within it the inspiration, hands-on experience, tools, terms and concepts, and methods of application, and case based learning that many contemporary herbalists missed out on in their own education.” -NAIMH

-This program certifies herbalists in the foundations of western herbalism.
-Core curriculum is created by Paul Bergner for the North American Institute of Medical Herbalism.
-Completion of the Footprints in Medical Herbalism Program grants students a certificate of 156 hours with NAIMH, and completes a total of 436 hours of study in Western Herbalism.
+This in-depth program provides essential training in the foundations of Western Herbalism with a total of 459 hours of study.
+The core curriculum was created by Paul Bergner for the North American Institute of Medical Herbalism.
+Completion of the Footprints in Medical Herbalism program grants students a certificate from ASHM for 276 hours of class time and 27 hours of lab time, plus an additional certificate from NAIMH for 156 self-study hours.

 Overview of the Footprints Program